Meet Rupal Ramesh Shah,

 Amjambo Africa’s newest columnist

 Rupal Ramesh Shah is a third-generation Tanzanian who grew up in an ethnically Indian family in the town of Moshi, at the foot of Mount Kilimanjaro.
 Her family immigrated to the U.S. when she was a teenager.
 She has degrees in microbiology and public health and serves as Executive Director of Konbit Sante, a public health organization that partners with healthcare facilities in Haiti to provide access to healthcare services.
-She now lives in Maine and works for Konbit Sante, a public health organization that partners with healthcare facilities in Haiti to provide access to quality healthcare.
 As a Tanzanian-Indian-American, with a strong work focus in Haiti, Rupal often finds herself living at the intersection of cultures and communities.
 She enjoys hot cups of spiced chai, listens to Taarab music from Zanzibar, and knows where to buy the best street food in Mirebalais, Haiti.
 In addition to Amjambo Africa, she writes for street newspapers that advocate for the rights of people who are homeless in Boston, San Francisco, and Seattle.

 by Rupal Ramesh Shah